rdai10/liferay-2020-gartner-mq-demo/dealer-portal/README.md

 # Dealer Portal

-To set up, deploy and set all pages to use [dealer-portal-theme](/dealer-portal/dealer-portal-theme) and place _Navigation Menu_ widget at the top of the page.
+To set up, deploy and set all pages to use [dealer-portal-theme](/dealer-portal/dealer-portal-theme).

 All relevant images are in the [assets](/dealer-portal/assets) folder.

 ## Dashboard
 ### Setup steps:
-- Add _notification_ fragment at top of the page.
+- Add _notification_ [fragment](/dealer-portal/src/dealer-portal-collection/notification) at top of the page.
 - Add two 50-50 _layout_ from _Section Build_.
   - Insert _performance_, _sales-forcast_, _manufacturer-incentive_, and _vehicle-promotion_ components respectively in the layouts.
-- Add _recent-sales_ fragment at the bottom of the page.
+- Add _recent-sales_ [fragment](/dealer-portal/src/dealer-portal-collection/recent-sales) at the bottom of the page.

 ## Inventory
 ### Setup steps: